Hillary Clinton Is Considering Running For Mayor Of New York City [Report]

 However, Breitbart noted that Neera Tanden, a top Clinton aide, has denied the rumors and chatter in New York political circles that the former secretary of state is considering running for mayor.

 “I don’t expect her to run for this and I don’t expect her to run for other office,” Tanden told Jake Tapper on CNN’s State of the Union.

 “What she’s thinking about right now is how to help those kids and families as she has her whole life.”

 But Breitbart also noted that despite denials by close Clinton aides, “Hillary for Mayor” signs are popping up around New York City.

-However, a new Rasmussen poll could serve as warning to Clinton and her political associates to reconsider the idea of a mayoral run.
+However, a new Rasmussen poll could serve as a warning to Clinton and her political associates to reconsider the idea of a mayoral run.
 The Rasmussen poll of 1,000 likely voters around the country released last week was conducted through phone calls and online survey on March 2 and 5.

 The poll found that a majority of likely voters do not want Clinton to run for mayor of the Big Apple.